Randomized Robust Price Optimization: Numerical experiments

 With regard to the computation time, we observe that the computation time generally grows with the number of products for both RRPO and DRPO.
-For linear demand, both RRPO and DRPO can be solved extremely quickly (no more than 3 seconds on average, even with $I = 20$ products).
-For log-log and semi-log, when the number of products is held constant, the amount of time required to solve either RRPO generally becomes larger as the uncertainty set becomes larger.
-However, what we find is that for both log-log and semi-log demand, RRPO generally requires much less time to solve to complete optimality than DRPO; this is likely because the nominal problem (which is a key piece of the constraint generation method for RRPO when $\Ucal$ is convex) can be solved rapidly, whereas the robust version of this mixed-integer exponential cone program is more challenging for Mosek.
+For linear demand, both RRPO and DRPO can be solved extremely quickly (no more than 5 seconds on average, even with $I = 20$ products).
+For log-log and semi-log, when the number of products is held constant, the amount of time required to solve either RRPO generally becomes larger as the uncertainty set becomes larger, but in all cases the average time is under a minute.
+What we also find is that for both log-log and semi-log demand, RRPO generally requires much less time to solve to complete optimality than DRPO; this is likely because the nominal problem (which is a key piece of the constraint generation method for RRPO when $\Ucal$ is convex) can be solved rapidly, whereas the robust version of this mixed-integer exponential cone program is more challenging for Mosek.